 All Prometric test centres have step-free access for wheelchair users.

-If you have condition that may require alternative arrangements, please contact us, who will liaise with the test centre to ensure measures are put in place.
-Advanced notice is required.
-Please contact us before you book your examination.
+If you have a condition that may require alternative arrangements, please contact us, we will liaise with the test centre to ensure measures are put in place or to ensure your proctor is aware if you are sitting remotely.
+An example might be if you are diabetic and need access to a snack during the exam or blood sugar monitoring equipment.
+Advanced notice is always required otherwise this will not be permitted.
+Please contact us before you book your CBE examination.
 If you require additional time for the examinations, please refer to the above information.

 What will I have available to me when I sit down to take my test at the Prometric centre?